Regularized joint mixture models: Discussion

 {\bf Distribution shifts and shift-robust learning.} By accounting for data heterogeneity, RJMs help to guard against (potentially severe) confounding of multivariate regression models by hidden group structure.
 This has interesting connections to distribution shifts in machine learning and shift-robust learning; see e.g. \cite{recht2018,heinze2019}.
 In particular, we think RJM would be a useful tool for shift-robust learning, since it could be used to block paired data $(X,Y)$ into distributionally non-identical groups which could in turn be used to train and test predictors in a shift-robust fashion, facilitating shift-robust learning under unknown distributional regimes.

-{\bf Choice of regularization.} In this work we used the graphical lasso approach for covariance estimation, while for the regression coefficients we considered: (i) the Bayesian lasso prior under two strategies (FLasso/RLasso) and (ii) the NJ prior.
-Our main goal in the comparisons was to explore some of the available regularization options, but we note that the RJM model is fairly modular in the sense that other methods from the penalized likelihood literature or the Bayesian literature -- recent reviews provided by \cite{review_penalized} and \cite{review_shrinkage}, respectively -- could be used within the same framework.
+{\bf Choice of regularization.} In this work we used the graphical lasso approach for covariance estimation, mainly motivated by certain biomedical applications where network models are of interest.
+However, the general RJM strategy could be used with other kinds of multivariate models (e.g. factor models).
+For the regression coefficients we considered: (i) the Bayesian lasso prior under two strategies (FLasso/RLasso) and (ii) the NJ prior.
+For practitioners seeking the closest analogue to the popular lasso approach based on cross-validation in the non-latent regression setting, we recommend FLasso.
+When it is preferable to use a shrinkage prior with heavier tails we recommend using NJ, which can be very effective in detecting sparsity patterns without over-shrinking large coefficients.
+In general, our main goal was to explore some of the available regularization options, but we note that the RJM model is fairly modular in the sense that other methods from the penalized likelihood or the Bayesian literatures -- recent reviews provided by \cite{review_penalized} and \cite{review_shrinkage}, respectively -- can be used within the same framework.
+Of course, specifics will depend upon approach; for instance, the elastic-net \citep{zou_hastie_2005} and the adaptive lasso \citep{zou2006} are fairly easy to incorporate at present, while other methods such as the horseshoe estimator \citep{carvalho_etal_2010} require further investigation.